Albuquerque Monthly Meeting of the Religious Society of Friends (Quakers)

 Registration is required.
 Go to: https://www.fgcquaker.org/resources/online-worship-opportunities

-The FGC Ministry on Racism hosts a weekly Meeting for Worship for Friends of European Descent confronting racism and white supremacy.
-It will be held every Friday at 10 AM MDT.
+The Friends General Conference (FGC) Ministry on Racism hosts a weekly Meeting for Worship for Friends of European Descent confronting racism and white supremacy.
+It will be held every Thursday evening at 6 PM MDT and Friday at 10 AM MDT.
 It is in the care of a rotating team of co-facilitators.

-FGC requires that all attendees must have registered for the event.
+FGC requires that all attendees registered to participate.
 All attendees agree to treat each other with respect.
 Like at all FGC events, we have a no-harassment policy in place during our time together.

 If you are white/of European descent and would like to join, please click on the following link to complete a registration form (needed only once) to receive weekly emails about the event.